bionicbone/Gasser_Monitor_v1/README.md

 All sensors are at different levels of development:-

-* RPM sensors
+* RPM sensors **(see wiki)**
   * Up to 2 RPM sensors (potentially more) can be connected with data sent back via telemetry
   * Ideal for gasser engine RC models to review clutch bite RPM and checking for clutch slip during flights
 * Battery Cell Voltage
-  * Initially up to 3 battery cells will be monitored with data sent beck via telemetry
+  * Initially up to 3 battery cells will be monitored with data sent back via telemetry
   * Battery status will be visible on OLED display
 * Temperature Sensors
   * Gasser Engine / ESC Temperature